Ward Community Event Fund guidelines

 ii) Should a Councillor wish to fund such an applicant, but not have the funds to do so, having committed all of their WCEF allotment for the year, then the Councillor would write to the WCEF Administrator indicating interest in granting approval of the request and to what amount.

 iii) At the December meeting of CCCO, these funding approval requests of city-wide applications, will be considered for funding out of any surplus funds that may remain in the WCEF.
 The total grant to the city-wide applicant is not to exceed the ask of the organization.

 iv) The WCEF Administrator shall send a letter, explaining the process, to a city-wide applicant whose application is slated to go to the December meeting for further consideration.

 - The City of Calgary or any Member of Council, individually or collectively, is not in any way financially or legally responsible for any deficits, cost over-runs or incidents arising or occurring in relation to any event or initiative.

 - A completed WCEF Application Form needs to be completed and must accompany each application.

 - It is the responsibility of the Qualified Applicant to provide sufficient background information to support an application in order to receive a WCEF award.

-- Applications for events in any calendar year will be received starting December 15 of the previous calendar year.
+- Applications for events in any calendar year can be submitted starting with the December meeting of CCCO of the previous calendar year.

 - Post event summaries are mandatory and must be submitted to the WCEF Administrator within 90 days post event for which the grant was received.
 Refer to the “Post Event Summary Requirements” section for additional information.